HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 ---
 layout: post
-title:  "Angular 2 Testing with Webpack, Mocha, Chai and Sinon."
+title:  "Angular version > 2 Testing with Webpack, Mocha, Chai and Sinon."
-date:   2016-12-27 19:00:00
+date: 2017-05-07 15:00:00
 img: "posts/angular2.svg"
 ---

 Hey !
-Do you want to unit test an Angular 2 application with Mocha, on both, browser and/or Node. (without Karma or PhantomJs) ?
+Do you want to unit test an Angular application with Mocha, on both, browser and/or Node. (without Karma or PhantomJs) ?

 Before I wrote this post,
 I've googled to find an existing tutorial doing the same thing